al42and/docker-debian-opencv2/README.md

 After several seconds it should launch X-server on your machine, and Jupyter in container, with SSH connecting them.
 Now, open http://localhost:9999/ and rejoice!

+### Jupyter and X in Linux/MacOS

+On Linux it's more efficient to use Unix sockets to connect to X server, but you can go ssh-way if you want:

+    docker run -p 2222:22 -dt al42and/debian-opencv2 run_ssh
+    ssh root@localhost -p2222 -L9999:localhost:9999 -Xf run_jupyter &>/dev/null

+It start background ssh connection to container, with port 9999 and X forwarding.

 ## Using VNC